tbache/OSRS_hiscores/README.md

 ---

 ### Example
-Example data and plots are in the `examples/` directory.
+Example data and plots are in the `examples_plots/` directory.
 See the README there for more details.

 ---

-### TODO:
-- Plan other features.
-- Create example jupyter notebook.
-- Add legend
-- Add property decorators to config class

 ### Future features
-- Setup script that automatically sets up the automation.bat file without use input.
+- Setup script that automatically sets up the automation.bat file without user input.
 - Test on Linux